Alone (The X-Files): Plot

 In Ellicott, New York, Arlen Sacks is killed by an unknown creature that sprays venom on its victims, and his son Gary goes missing.
 In the meantime, at FBI Headquarters, Dana Scully (Gillian Anderson), preparing for maternity leave, packs up her belongings at the X-Files office.
 She finds a medallion commemorating the Apollo 11 space flight that was given to her for her birthday by Fox Mulder (David Duchovny).
 Scully gives John Doggett (Robert Patrick) the medallion, explaining that it symbolizes teamwork.
-After Scully leaves, Special Agent Leyla Harrison arrives and tells Doggett that she is his new partner.
+After Scully leaves, Special Agent Leyla Harrison (Jolie Jenkins) arrives and tells Doggett that she is his new partner.
 The two are soon assigned to investigate Sacks's bizarre murder.

 At the crime scene, Doggett finds evidence of the venom, which is sent to an FBI lab for analysis.
 In her previous job Harrison processed Mulder and Scully's travel expenses during their time on the X-Files, and has thus gained an encyclopedic knowledge of their investigations.
 Following a wooded trail from the crime scene, the agents stumble upon an upscale mansion and make their way inside.
 A strange creature clinging to the wall secretly observes their every move.
 Doggett discovers a study full of biology journals and a copy of the anthropologist Richard Leakey's book The Sixth Extinction.
 He pulls out his gun, sensing that something is amiss.
 Finding Harrison in the hallway, he instructs her to position herself outside the house while he tries to flush the creature.
 Moments after Doggett instructs Harrison to stand guard he hears gun shots being fired.
 Rushing outside, he cannot find Harrison anywhere in the yard.
 He walks farther to the edge and falls through a trap door at the edge of the front lawn.